top of page

 TRANSITION

-All the subsequent events suggest that Nina chose a fixed goal and proceeded towards it according to a prearranged plan.
-She was only waiting for favorable circumstances to fulfill her darling wish.
+All the following events suggest that Nina chose a fixed goal and proceeded toward it according to a carefully thought-out plan.
+She was only waiting for favorable circumstances to fulfill her cherished wish.
 Finally, that favorable moment came.
 In Serafima Petrovna’s retelling, events unfolded as follows…

-In December 1891, the father of the family received a new appointment, and went to the city of Uralsk (now Western Kazakhstan) to new railway under construction.
-Mother, Nina and the governess Ratone remained in St. Petersburg, they were supposed to join Mamert Mamertovich in May 1892.
+In December 1891, the family's father received a new appointment and was sent to the city of Uralsk (in what is now Western Kazakhstan) to a new railway under construction.
+Serafima, Nina, and their governess Ratone remained in St. Petersburg and were meant to join Mamert Mamertovich in May 1892.

-A few days before departure, when everything was already sold out or packed into travel trunks, Nina begged her mother to let her go for a dinner and to say goodbye to her friend Zhenya R., whose family the Terletzki’s knew well, and went on a visit accompanied by a governess.
+A few days before departure, when everything had already been sold off or packed into travel trunks, Nina begged her mother to let her go to dinner to say goodbye to her friend Zhenya R., whose family the Terletskys knew well.
+The governess accompanied her on this visit.

 Her premonitions had not deceived her.

-“Exactly at eleven o’clock, the entrance bell rang.
-I rushed to open the door myself in full expectation of finding Nina there, but to my surprise, a courier entered and delivered a letter sealed with our family seal and addressed to me.
-I saw from the handwriting that the letter was from Nina.
-She wrote, ‘Mama, forgive me, I have deceived you.
+“At exactly eleven o’clock, the front doorbell rang.
+I rushed to open the door myself, fully expecting that I would find Nina there; but to my surprise, a courier entered and gave me a letter bearing our family seal and addressed to me.
+I could tell from the handwriting that the letter was from Nina.
+She wrote, ‘Mama, forgive me, for I have deceived you.
 When you receive this letter, I will no longer be among the living.
 I am fatigued, life has tired me out.
 Don’t look for me.
 Go to Papa in Uralsk as soon as you can.
 People won’t understand you and will make various conjectures to upset you.
 I beg you, leave as soon as possible.
-Forgive me, forgive me, forgive me’”.
+Forgive me, forgive me, forgive me.’”

-Telling this story, Serafima Petrovna clearly hinted that the governess Ratone was initiated into Nina's plans, guided her and became the evil genius of the family.
-So for some reason she did not stay with Nina on the day of her disappearance.
-It seemed that “Ratone was sincerely depressed by what had happened, crying and praying a lot...”
-But at the same time she “developed the idea of the possibility of Nina’s actual suicide”, insisted on leaving for Uralsk as soon as possible, referring to the need to prepare Nina’s father for misfortune, before he himself finds out everything.
+When telling this story, Serafima Petrovna clearly hinted that the governess Ratone was aware of Nina’s plans and had helped and advised her, like a sort of evil genius.
+So for some reason, Ratone had not stayed with Nina on the day of her disappearance.
+It seemed that “Ratone was sincerely depressed by what had happened, crying and praying a lot.”
+But at the same time, she “encouraged the idea that Nina really may have committed suicide” and insisted on leaving for Uralsk as soon as possible, referencing the need to prepare Nina’s father for the bad news lest he might find out everything before they could join him.

-After that, according to the mother, she visited court investigator Sakharov and attorney Plevako.
-The latter informed her that Nina, under the guise of Vladimir, had arrived in Moscow from St. Petersburg with a letter from Chief Prosecutor of the Holy Synod, Konstantin Petrovitch Pobedonostsev[4], asking F.N.
-Plevako to investigate the young man’s case!
-But having received a telegram that the mother was setting off for Moscow, Plevako relayed the information to Vladimir, who was then staying with him.
-Realizing that his identity had been discovered, Vladimir escaped and could not be found.
+According to the mother, she then visited the judicial investigator Sakharov and attorney Plevako.
+The latter informed her that Nina, in the guise of Vladimir, had come to Moscow from St. Petersburg with a letter from Ober-Prosecutor of the Holy Synod, Konstantin Pobedonostsev[4].
+Pobedonostsev requested Plevako to investigate the case of the young man.
+However, upon receiving the telegram about the mother's trip to Moscow, Plevako informed Vladimir about it.
+Realizing that his incognito was compromised, Vladimir fled, and he couldn't be found.

-In comparison with the story of Serafima Petrovna, the same story of transition and flight in the article with Nikolai de Raylan's diary entries looks in many ways different:
+The same story of transition and flight in the article with Nicolai de Raylan's diary entries looks in many ways different:

 “The preparation for the assuming of the male disguise consumed about two years and the actual occurrences began to take place in 1890.
 It was apparently in 1891 that Louise Ratone, after the two girls had been at St Petersburg a short time, wrote a letter to the late M. Pobedonostseff, the procurator of the Holy Synod, telling him and asking for an interview.